 The girl regarded me with fear-dimmed eyes.
 I immediately deduced that she was frightened.
 She alternated her gaze between my bushy eyebrows, the stor-tossed night, and her twisting fingers.
 The plane suffered another jolt.
 Now I was frightened, too.
-My training took control at last, and swallowing the knot that was lodged in my windpipe, I affected my best Douglas Fairbanks bravado, leaned over and maid, "Don't worry.
+My training took control at last, and swallowing the knot that was lodged in my windpipe, I affected my best Douglas Fairbanks bravado, leaned over and aaid, "Don't worry.
 These planes are designed to withstand worse shocks than the ones we've been experiencing."

 The girl retreated further into the corner of the seat.
-It appeared that I had been partially successful--now she was more afraid of no than she was of the storm.
-That would never do; she was reasonably attractive and the possibility existed that we might be de-planing together in Madrid.
-Visions of lechery danced through my brain, and those base instincts over-rode Department of Treasury Instruction No. 1: YOU WILL NOT TALK ON FRATERNIZE WITH THE PAS-SENGERS UNLESS THE CONVERSION IS INSTIGATED BY SAID PASSENGER.
-I might have added, "OR MAKE AN ASS OUT OF YOURSELF" but that was something the Department never thought about, much less the normal sexual urges.
-So, all by myself, I hit upon an idea that would have sufficient grounds for defense if I was ever called on the carpet for my actions.
+It appeared that I had been partially successful-now she was more afraid of me than she was of the storm.
+That would never do; she was reasonably attractive and the possibility existed that we might be de-planing together in Medrid.
+Visions of lockery danced through my brain, and those base instlucts over-rode Department of Treasury Instruction No. 1: YOU WILL NOT TALK OR FRATERNIZE WITH THE PASSENGERS UNLESS THE CONVERSION IS INSTIGATED BY SAID PASSENGER.
+I might have added, "OR MAKE AN ASS CUT OF YOURSPLY" but that was something the Department never thought about, much less the normal sexual urges.
+So, all by myself, I hit upon an idea that would have sufficient grounds for defence if I was ever called on the carpet for my actions.
 I invoked D.O.T.
 Instruction No. 2: WHEN ENGAGED IN CONVERSATION BY A PASSENGER, AGENT SHOULD RESORT TO UTILIZATION OF COVER STORY.
 I proceeded accordingly.

 "I've made quite a few of these trips myself.
 This isn't the worst storm I've ever been through."
-Ahai A glimmer of interest was discernible.
+Aha!
+A glimmer of interest was discernible.
 I pressed forward.
 Every summer for the past five years, I've taken a trip to the continent to get story ideas, and rest up for a while."
 She sat up in her seat, plainly forgetting the outside weather.

 "Y-You're a writer?"
 A major breakthrough!
 I exulted silently.
-The wench was mine: "What do you write about?"
+The wench was mine!
+"What do you write about?"

 "Why, I write science fiction mainly."
 From that point on, she was hooked.
-I spent the remainder of the six-hour flight extolling the virtues of my particular genre, its perils and pitfalls, and even signed her address book, "yours truly, andy offutt."
+I spont the remainder of the six-hour flight extolling the virtues of my particular genre, its perils and pitfalls, and even signed her address book, "yours truly, sudy offutt."
 In the course of the conversation, I found out that she was (1) single, and (2) a secretary taking a European tour on life savings.
 She also knew very little about science fiction; matter of fact, she knew very little about anything.
-I knew the next evening would bring tremendous benefits, stories of orginatic pleasure that would entertain my fellow Sky-Marshalls for hours.
-I chuckled to myself, licking my lips when the wasn't watching.
+I knew the next evening would entertain my fellow Sky-Marshells for hours.
+I chuckled to myself.

 She got off in Lisbon.
-I continued, alone and fantasizing, to Medrid.
+I continued, alone and fantasizing, to

 But, the die was cast.
-My cover story had worked so well that I determined to make it an internal part of my future journeys.
-Unfortunately, never again did I meet such a likely prospect: my little white lies bored most people with whom I came into contact.
-My gross desires and hopes were frustrated, but the Department would have been proud of me--I had invented the perfect cover story.
-Science fiction as a basis for conversation carried undreamed-of practical applications.
+My cover story had worked so well that I determined to make it an integral part of my future journeys.
+Iittle white lies bored most people with whom I came into contact.
+My gross desires and hopes were frustrated, but the Department would science fiction as a basis for conversation carried undreamed-of practical applications.